Looking for the best things to do in Florence in October 2018?

 With paintings, sculpture, furniture, porcelain, jewellery, antique fabrics, and over 5000 display pieces (including some rare gems such as renaissance paintings from the 1400's) the exhibit is more like a temporary museum than an antiques trade show.

-Not to be missed is the closing night fireworks show off the Arno on the 1st!
+Not to be missed is the closing night fireworks show off the Arno!

 where: lungarno Corsini, Palazzo Corsini cost: €10